Tapiola: Buildings

 In the centre of Tapiola, next to the central pool, there is the Tapiola Garden hotel, designed by Aarne Ervi.
 In autumn 2005, the highest wooden office building in Europe, called the Modular-office, was built in southern Tapiola by next to the Länsiväylä highway.
 The building is operated by Finnforest.

 Tapiola is also the name of a Finnish insurance company, presumably from the location of its headquarters.
 Among other major companies headquartered in Tapiola are Huhtamäki and M-real.

 In Otsolahti in eastern Tapiola, there is a small boat harbour for motor boats.

 The Itäkartano area east of the Tapiola centre is famous for its apartment buildings built in the 1950s, visited by architects from all around the world.
 The Itäkartano centre operated as the centre of the whole district of Tapiola before the current central area was built.
 Remnants of this central role include Tapiola's cinema, Kino Tapiola, by the Mäntyviita street, and office apartments.
 The area belongs to the Finnish museum bureau's list of significant cultural environments.
 The highest, oldest, and most significant building in the area is the white, 11-storey Mäntytorni building.

 To the north of Tapiola centre is a central park, Silkkiniitty, a large grass field reaching to Pohjois-Tapiola.
 It is popular among sportspeople and sunbathers.

 According to the Finnish museum bureau, Tapiola is a unique phenomenon in the world.
 According to the bureau, new proposed changes to the city planning threaten the existence of this cultural heritage.

 The WeeGee house, designed by architect Aarno Ruusuvuori and completed in 1964, is the former printing house of the Weilin+Göös publishing house.
 It currently hosts the Espoo Museum of Modern Art (EMMA), the Espoo City Museum, the Helinä Rautavaara Museum, the Finnish Museum of Horology, the Finnish Toy Museum, Galleria AARNI, and other cultural institutions.

 Tapiola has its own metro station, the Tapiola metro station.
 The station was opened in November 2017.

 Controversies

 The founder of the Garden City Tapiola, Heikki von Hertzen, considered suing the insurance company Tapiola in 1981 for stealing the trade name of Tapiola.
 The Garden City had used substantial resources in advertisement.
-Herzen was afraid the insurance company might shorten its name by dropping the word, "insurance", and this became also a fact for years in all advertisements in the buildings and newspapers.